 For Travel Drafts, the ideal dessert is coconut pancakes, or Pan Gi, best sampled in Chatuchak Market (but available in many other venues).

-These small pancakes are made of coconut milk, glutinous rice flour and fresh shredded coconut, and particularly delicious when still hot.
-Have them made right in front of you on a hot grill.
+These small pancakes are made of coconut milk, glutinous rice flour, and fresh shredded coconut, and are particularly delicious when still hot.
+Have them made right in front of you on a hot grill?

-Similar to Pan Gi are the Kanom Krok, which are also coconut pancakes but with a coconut filling.
-They are crispy outside but soft inside, and usually served with different toppings like green onions, corn or taro.
-Also, Kanom Krok are made in a special pan with a round format.
+Similar to Pan Gi is the Kanom Krok, which are also coconut pancakes but with a coconut filling.
+They are crispy outside but soft inside, and usually served with different toppings like green onions, corn, or taro.
+Also, Kanom Krok is made in a special pan with a round format.

 The extraordinary selection of fruits available in Thailand make desserts colorful and attractive, not to mention delicious.
 Stop off for fresh fruit snacks sprinkled with sugar, salt and chillies (sounds strange, I know, but trust me – this is addictive).

 After that experience or a day in Bangkok’s blistering heat, you’re bound to be thirsty.
 Look around and you’ll spot vendors selling whole fresh coconuts to drink.

 Once you buy a coconut, the seller will hack it open for you with a giant knife and you drink the sweet, cold coconut water straight from the shell (for eco-conscious points, bring your own reusable straw with you).
 There’s actually a lot of juice in coconut and it’s quite filling ⎯ if you do manage to finish it you can also bring the shell back to the vendor and ask to have it split open so you can eat the “meat” inside.